Services Page

 Work Hardening – The Saunders Method

-Saunders Therapy Centers’ mission is to identify and maximize the work-related functional abilities of those injured on the job.
-Communication is a hallmark of our service.
-We work closely with the client, physician, Qualified Rehabilitation Counselor (QRC), case manager, insurance adjuster, and employer to fully understand the unique requirements of each case.
+Saunders Therapy Centers’ mission is to identify and maximize the work-related functional abilities of people injured on the job.

 What is Unique about Saunders’ Work Hardening Programs?